Seneca-BSA/bsa/docs/seh500/lab3.md

 1. Once the project is created, rename the C-code file from ".c" to ".s".
 If the IDE is not allowing you to rename, delete the C-code file and create a new file of the same name but with the extension ".s".

-1. Replace the code within the file with the following:
+1. Replace the code within the file with the following and fill in any missing information as required:

         @ Example Code 3.1